 After the dust settled I became more and more frustrated.
-I was ready for a change, but didn’t know what it needed to be.
+I was ready for a change but didn’t know what it needed to be.

 One afternoon, while my husband, Simon, was doing a boat delivery job (it’s only the 2nd delivery job he’s ever done), I text him a message saying, ‘why don’t we sell the house, buy a boat and sail around the world for a while.’

 When Simon returned home we talked about our idea.
-It wasn’t a new dream, however it wasn’t a ‘real’ dream either.
+It wasn’t a new dream, however, it wasn’t a ‘real’ dream either.
 It was one of those dreams that you do if and when you win the lottery.

-For some reason we decided to seriously entertain the idea.
+For some reason, we decided to seriously entertain the idea.

 After thinking about things for a week, we put the house back on the market with a new agent.
 The Sunday before the house sale went public, I decided to walk out the front door to go to the coffee shop.
-I then remembered that I needed a book, so I went back in the house to grab it.
+I then remembered that I needed a book, so I went back into the house to grab it.

 As I walked out of the house a woman in a car was parked outside.
-She wasn’t there a few minutes ago when I first left the house – it seemed that I was suppose to have bumped into her.
+She wasn’t there a few minutes ago when I first left the house – it seemed that I was supposed to have bumped into her.

 I asked the woman to come in and take a look.
-She felt a bit apprehensive as she didn’t want to bother us on a weekend, but eventually she got out and I gave her a tour of our house.
+She felt a bit apprehensive as she didn’t want to bother us on a weekend, but eventually, she got out and I gave her a tour of our house.